-Even if you love your national anthem, with your classmates brainstorm new or additional words to describe your nation.
-Write your ideas on a chalkboard with Crayola® Anti-Dust Chalkboard Chalk.
-Choose words that tell about your country’s people, cultures, history, arts, landscape, visions, and future.
+Even if they love the national anthem, challenge groups to brainstorm new or additional words to describe their nation.
+Write ideas on a white board with Crayola® Dry-Erase Markers.
+Suggest students choose words that tell about their country’s people, cultures, history, arts, landscape, visions, and future.

-Work in small groups if you wish.
-With Crayola Erasable Colored Pencils, copy the words you might use for your original anthem.
-Take several days to think about and compose your anthem.
-Choose words that resonate with you.
-Erase the others.
-Write new music if you like, or use a familiar melody.
+Working in small groups with Crayola Erasable Colored Pencils, students copy the words they might use for an original anthem.
+Write new music if so desired, or use a familiar melody.

-Create a presentation of your song on posterboard.
-Include drawings of the images your words describe with Crayola Twistable Slix Sticks Crayons.
+Student groups create a presentation of their updated anthem on posterboard.
+Include drawings of the images the words describe with Crayola Twistable Slix Sticks Crayons.

-Cover your art area with newspaper.
-With Crayola Watercolor Paints and Brushes, accent your illustrated anthem using a crayon resist technique.
-Your crayon words and drawings will sizzle!
+Students cover work areas with recycled newspaper.
+With Crayola Watercolor Paints and Brushes, students accent the illustrated anthems using a crayon resist technique.
 Air dry flat.